 The Third World Academy of Sciences, as it was first known, was inaugurated officially in 1985 during a ceremony attended by UN Secretary-General Javier Pérez de Cuéllar.
 Initially, TWAS had 42 elected fellows – nine of them Nobel laureates.
-By action of the TWAS Council, the name was changed effective in 2013 to The World Academy of Sciences for the advancement of science in developing countries.
+By action of the TWAS Council, the name was changed in 2012 to The World Academy of Sciences for the advancement of science in developing countries.
 Today, TWAS has 1,278 elected Fellows representing more than 100 countries; 14 of them are Nobel laureates.
 About 84% come from developing nations, and the rest are scientists and engineers from the developed world whose work has had a significant impact in the South.
 TWAS Fellows are some of the world's most accomplished scientists and engineers, and they are the foundation for all of the Academy's work.

 TWAS: Building science in the South

 See a 10-minute version of this film, and other Academy films, on the TWAS YouTube page.

 (Director: Nicole Leghissa.
 Released December 2015)

 Through three decades, TWAS's mission has remained consistent: